 In an equation...

+we learned that x is being expientiated and to solve this you need to log it.
 In this chapter we are learning about exponential functions, and long and behold they are one-to-one.
 And what do we know about one-to-one functions???
 They all have inverses!!!
 The inverse to exponential functions are logarithmic functions.

 We know this because inverse functions are reflected over X=Y.